aschakowski/Social-Foraging/README.md

 Paper here: link to preprint

-An additional folder "utils" has to be downloaded first and placed into the main directory: https://osf.io/9hcsq/?view_only=5ea9f870de974b198a6cf27ca6fd656d

 "wrapper_script_social_foraging_dynamics.r" sources all helper scripts and runs analyses.
 Scripts source raw data stored in "utils/data/raw_data" and store processed data in the folder "utils/data/processed_data".
 "utils" directory needs to be unzipped before running analyses.